chorus-ai/chorus-mapping/Docs/MappingClinicalValidation/README.md

 #### GitHub Repository Submission (the best option)

-- Reviews can be directly submitted by creating a pull request to the [`MappingReviewSubmission`]() directory within this GitHub repository.
+- Reviews can be directly submitted by creating a branch and pull request to the [`chorus-mapping-stage`](https://github.com/chorus-ai/chorus-mapping-stage) repository within the project.

 **Recommended Naming Convention for Submissions:**